For one of the most spectacular views on the Isle of Skye, do not miss the Quiraing. These dramatic cliffs are gorgeous, rain or shine.

 If it is raining, you can hike along the level trail out to the pinnacles.
 Expect the path to be muddy and slick, but it is still safe under these conditions.
 There is a short section where you will hike down to the base of a waterfall and up the other side.
 This is not difficult, but take your time here if it is raining.
 The rocks here can be very slippery.

 Generally speaking, rain showers do not last long in Scotland.
-If you arrive at the Quiraing and it is pouring, have patience.
+If you arrive at the Quiraing and it is pouring, be patient.
 Sit in your car and wait for the rain to end.
 Most likely, this rain will wash away the other visitors, and once it clears up, you may have the trail to yourself.
 This happened for us several times on the Isle of Skye.

 Even in the rain, the Quiraing is beautiful!